wyoibc/2023repres_popgen/Intro_beartooth.md

 ```
 #!/bin/bash

-#SBATCH --job-name FQC   # give the job a name
+#SBATCH --job-name make_files   # give the job a name
-#SBATCH -A wy_t3_2022    # specify the account
+#SBATCH -A YOUR_ACCOUNT    # specify the account
 #SBATCH -t 0-04:00		 # how much time?
 #SBATCH --nodes=1			# how many nodes?
 #SBATCH --cpus-per-task=2	# 2 cores
 #SBATCH --mem=10G			# 10 GB memory
 #SBATCH --mail-type=ALL		# Send emails on start, fail, completion
-#SBATCH --mail-user=USERNAME@gmail.com   # specify your email
+#SBATCH --mail-user=USERNAME@uwyo.edu   # specify your email
-#SBATCH -e err_fastqc_%A.err		# name error files and include job ID (%A)
+#SBATCH -e err_make_files_%A.err		# name error files and include job ID (%A)
-#SBATCH -o std_fastqc_%A.out		# name standard out files and include job ID (%A)
+#SBATCH -o std_make_files_%A.out		# name standard out files and include job ID (%A)

+# Code to run below here:

+touch ~/test_file1.txt # create a text file in your home directory
+touch ~/test_file1.txt # create another text file in your home directory

 ```

 A slurm script is just a special kind of shell (bash) script, which is itself just a text file full of bash commands.
 As mentioned above, file extensions can be arbitrary.
 Most people us the extension `.sh` to designate shell scripts.
-I personally use `.slurm` to specifically designate shell scripts that submit slurm jobs - this makes it easy for me to differentiate these from other types of shell scripts and to easily list out my slurm job scripts using `ls *.slurm`
+I personally use `.slurm` to specifically designate shell scripts that submit slurm jobs - this makes it easy for me to differentiate these from other types of shell scripts and to easily list out my slurm job scripts using `ls *.slurm`.

-That header is followed by the commands you wish to execute, then you submit a job using `sbatch <your_slurm_script>`.
-We'll get deeper into this as we start running jobs in other tutorials, don't worry if this seems really compicated right now.
+That header is followed by the commands you wish to execute (here just two `touch` commands to create files), then you submit a job using `sbatch <your_slurm_script>`.
+You can any bash code into these files that you wish.
+We'll get deeper into this as we start running jobs in other tutorials, don't worry if this seems complicated right now.

+You can see an example of a slurm script that I've used to get stats for vcf files [here](#examples/get_vcf_stats_ratsNCscafs.slurm)

 <br>